py415/flash-chat-ios/README.md

 ## Product Spec
 ### User Stories

+- [X] The current signed in user shall be persisted across app restarts.
-- [X] User shall be able to see animated title in welcome screen.
+- [X] User shall be able to see the title animation in the welcome screen.
-- [X] User shall be able to login.
+- [X] User shall be able to log in and log out of his or her account.
-- [X] User shall be able to register for a new account.
+- [X] User shall be able to sign up to create a new account using Firebase authentication.
-- [ ] User shall be able to send messages.
+- [X] User shall be able to send messages.
-- [ ] User shall be able to receive messages.
+- [X] User shall be able to receive messages.

 ## App Walkthrough